Beer in Ireland: History

 By the beginning of the nineteenth century, there were over two hundred breweries in the country, fifty-five of them in Dublin.
 In the nineteenth century, the number of breweries fell to about fifty, and by 2007 only about twelve remained.

 Historically, Ireland produced ale, without the use of hops.
 As the plant is not native to Ireland, large quantities were imported from England in the 18th century.
 In 1752, more than 500 tons of English hops were imported through Dublin alone.
 In the second half of the 18th century, beer, mostly porter, was imported from England in increasing quantities: 15,000 barrels in 1750, 65,000 in 1785, and over 100,000 in 1792.
 In the 1760s about 600,000 barrels of beer were brewed annually in Ireland.

 In the 18th century, the Irish Parliament used taxation to encourage brewing at the expense of distilling, reasoning that beer was less harmful than whiskey.
 In the 1760s, the Royal Dublin Society offered prizes to brewers who used the most Irish hops and those that produced the most porter.

 Brewing prospered in the early decades of the 19th century and by 1814 Ireland was exporting more beer to England than it imported.
 Irish exports to England accelerated as the century progressed and from a modest 11,328 barrels in 1828, exported 689,796 barrels by 1901.

 Beer market

 In 1998, Ireland produced approximately 8.5m hectolitres of beer per year; this rose to 8.7m in 2002.
 Exports were 3.5m hectolitres in 1998 and fell to 2.4m in 2002.
-Whilst the Republic of Ireland lies 6th in the world for beer consumption per capita, it ranks 4th in the consumption of alcohol, with 11.7 litres per head in 2011.
+Whilst Ireland lies 6th in the world for beer consumption per capita, it ranks 4th in the consumption of alcohol, with 11.7 litres per head in 2011.